timeplus-io/docs/docs/showcases.md

 ## Security Compliance

-### SOC2 compliance dashboards&alerts {#soc2}

-Timeplus has achieved SOC2 Type 1 compliance [since April 2023](https://www.timeplus.com/post/soc2-type1).
-We chose [Drata](https://drata.com/) to help us automates the compliance journey.
-We setup a process to call [Drata Open API](https://drata.com/product/api), and send the compliance findings to Timeplus as a JSON document.
-We then set up dashboards and a Slack sink to help us monitor the compliance to-do items.

 ### Container vulnerability monitoring {#container}

 Build real-time monitoring systems for container vulnerabilities with Timeplus.
 Eric Guo, DevOps Director of Aurora Health Science & Technology Co., shares how his team set up a system to provide actionable insights to keep their system secure at all times.